 Voltage clamp versus current clamp

 In electrophysiological recording, one can “clamp” the membrane potential at a chosen value.
-Doing so makes it possible to measure the current across the membrane at a given voltage.
+Doing so makes it possible to measure the current across the membrane.
 Voltage-dependent channels conduct ions when activated or open, and cease to conduct when de-activated or closed.
 Perturbations of channel function via the actions of drugs, small molecules, or channel mutations can be examined using time- or concentration-dependent kinetic measurements.

 The ion current or conductance can also be clamped, and changes in membrane voltage can be measured after injecting a current into the cell.
 This technique is important for understanding how voltage-gated channels activate in response to ion flux, action potentials, and neurotransmitters in the body.